Lukas Van Eenoo

-Lukas Van Eenoo (/nl/; (Note: In isolation, van is pronounced /nl/.) born 6 February 1991) is a Belgian professional footballer who plays as a midfielder for Challenger Pro League club Patro Eisden Maasmechelen.
+Lukas Van Eenoo (/nl/; (Note: In isolation, van is pronounced /nl/.) born 6 February 1991) is a Belgian professional footballer who plays as a midfielder for Challenger Pro League club Beerschot.

 Career

 Van Eenoo made his debut for the first team of Cercle Brugge during the Bruges derby against Club Brugge.
 He was a substitute for Honour Gombami.
 Van Eenoo also played for various Belgian national youth teams.
 On 22 July 2010, he scored his first senior team goal in a UEFA Europa League qualifying match against Turun Palloseura, thereby securing a place for his team in the third round of qualification.

+On 22 July 2025, Van Eenoo signed with Beerschot for one year.